SimonCarlson/thesis/notes/logbook.md

+20/2-18:
+Spoke to Marco about citation, it is not needed.
+Restructured the repo a bit and made READMEs for all directories Removed ACE specifics from architecture part Emphasized when new concepts are introduced
+Revised actors, authorization, profiles, and upgrading

 19/2-19:
 Alarm didn't go off for some reason.
 Working from home instead I want to mention the four different tokens suggested by Marco.
 How do I cite that?
 It is not my idea originally.